-User-side control is accomplished with six buttons - MODE (Heat, Cool, or Ventilate), FAN (Auto or On), UP, DOWN, SET, and POWER.
-There are also options to lock the panel buttons to limit user access if so required.
+User-side control is accomplished with six buttons - MODE (Heat, Cool, or Ventilate), FAN (Auto or Continuous), UP, DOWN, SET, and POWER.
+There are also options to lock select buttons or all buttons on the thermostat to limit user access if so required.
 A large LCD display indicates setpoint, space temperature, occupancy status, and current mode of operation using graphical icons.

 System modes (Cool, Heat, Ventilate) available to the user are dependent on control type chosen from Engineering Menu (tyPE) or BACnet object [MSV7] Control Type.
-See section 4.2 Control Type of this manual).

-System modes and button operation may be limited by installation engineer, especially if the thermostat is completely controlled over BACnet network.
+(See section 4.2 Control Type of this manual).
+System modes and button operation may be limited by the installer, especially if the thermostat is completely controlled over BACnet network.